mdozmorov/Programming_notes/README.md

 - [The Docker Handbook – 2021 Edition](https://www.freecodecamp.org/news/the-docker-handbook/)

-- [future-kubernetes](https://github.com/paciorek/future-kubernetes) - instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.

 - [Rockerverse](https://github.com/nuest/rockerverse-paper/) - Docker/containerization and R. Review of packages and applications for working with R in containers.
 Links to packages, examples of applications (Bioconductor, Data Science), deployment of R containers on the cloud.
 	- Nüst, Daniel, Dirk Eddelbuettel, Dom Bennett, Robrecht Cannoodt, Dav Clark, Gergely Daroczi, Mark Edmondson, et al. “[The Rockerverse: Packages and Applications for Containerization with R](http://arxiv.org/abs/2001.10641).”
 ArXiv:2001.10641 [Cs], January 28, 2020